 3. Elevate or push the Breast Gland upward to a normal level-that is, correct Glandular Ptosis.

-Different Types of Breast Lift or Dermal Mastopexy
+What are the Different Types of Breast Lift or Dermal Mastopexy

 • Full Breast Lift-Anchor Lift-Wise Pattern Mastopexy- the Anchor Lift or Wise Pattern Mastopexy is the classic or traditional method for lifting the Breast.
 It is effective and produces excellent results.
 It results in a scar around the Areola, down the Gland, and into a horizontal line running in the Inframammary Fold.
 This latter scar is called an inverted T because of its shape.
 When properly performed these scars become thin and white and do not detract from the appearance of the well-shaped, aesthetic rejuvenated Breast.